shanesmith/gerrit-cli/README.md

-submit        Submit the current topic for merging. abandon       Abandon the current topic. comment       Post a comment on the current topic. pubmit        Push patch to server then immediately submit for merging. web           Open browser to gerrit web page for current patch. completion    Enables tab completion for gerrit-cli. topic         Create new topic branch.
+submit        Submit the current topic for merging. abandon       Abandon the current topic. comment       Post a comment on the current topic. ninja         Push patch to server then immediately submit for merging. web           Open browser to gerrit web page for current patch. completion    Enables tab completion for gerrit-cli. topic         Create new topic branch.